cloudControl/documentation/Guides/Java/Gradle - HelloWorld.md

 # Deploying a Gradle application

-In this tutorial we're going to show you how to deploy a Gradle Application on [cloudControl].
+In this tutorial we're going to show you how to deploy a Gradle Application on [dotCloud].
 You can find the [source code on Github](https://github.com/cloudControl/gradle-example-app) and check out the [Gradle buildpack] for supported features.

 ## The Gradle Application Explained
 ### Get the App